Polymer/polymer/PRIMER.md

 <a name="computed-properties"></a>
 ## Computed properties

 Polymer supports virtual properties whose values are calculated from other properties.
 Computed properties can be defined in the `properties` object by providing a `computed` key mapping to a computing function.
 The name of the function to compute the value is provided as a string with dependent properties as arguments in parenthesis.
-The function will be called once (asynchronously) for any change to the dependent properties.
+Once all properties are defined (`!== undefined`), the computing function will be called to update the computed property once for each change to a dependent property.

+*Note, computing functions will only be called once all dependent properties are defined (`!=undefined`).
+If one or more of the properties are optional, they would need default `value`'s defined in `properties` to ensure the property is computed.*

 ```html
 <dom-module id="x-custom">